Shame, Shame on the Bixby Boys: Production

 Twink Caplan.
 Several entertainment veterans mentored the newcomers including Lee Garmes.
 Executive Producer Terry Fraze financed it himself when the initial funding proved inadequate.

 Release

 It did not have a proper theatrical release.

+It was shown on HBO in September 1980.

-The television premiere was January 12, 1983 on the CBS Late Movie.
+The commercial television premiere was January 12, 1983 on the CBS Late Movie.

 It was being shown in syndication on local stations into the late 1980s.